 The expectation that today’s technology has created requires actions to happen in hours not weeks.
 With a portal in place, you can ready your marketing materials ahead of time and have them at your fingertips to send.

-Follow a plan, and be flexible
+Follow an investor relations plan, and be flexible

 This checklist is meant to be a set of guidelines.
 Follow these principles and best practices, but be prepared to deviate, improvise, and respond.